If you’re looking for an explanation for a confusing term, check our equity release jargon buster.

 Does equity release mean that I’m renting my home?

 Even if your equity release provider owns all of your home, you are not renting in the traditional sense.
 You are still responsible for insuring the property, as well as for any maintenance that needs to be done.
-You also will not pay any rent (although some lifetime mortgage plans may allow you to, in order to keep interest in check).
+You also will not pay any rent.

 What are the risks of an equity release plan?